alessandroTironi/UnitySubclassOfType/README.md

 ## Known issues
 * At the moment, the initialization with the default constructor (e.g. ```public SubclassOf<AComponent> subclass = new SubclassOf<AComponent>();```) is mandatory.
 I am currently looking for a way to make it automatic.
 * The dropdown list gets rebuilded multiple times per frame.
 It is not game time code, but it would be nice to optimize that work anyway.

+## Install as package
+Open the Package manager and click on the "+" symbol on the top-left corner.
+Select "Add from git URL" and paste ```https://github.com/alessandroTironi/UnitySubclassOfType.git``` into the form.
+Unity should now install the package.
+After that, just add a dependency to "TigerDev.SubclassOfType" to your assembly definition file to be able to use the class in your project.